-- o Strong worl - Strong worldwide economic activity, including increased steel production, benefited the Company's Mill Services Segment and resulted in strong demand for the Company's products and services.
-This included international demand for railway track maintenance services and equipment; access equipment sales and rentals especially in the Middle East; cryogenics equipment; industrial cylinders; industrial grating products; and air-cooled heat exchangers. - O An increase in the effective income tax rate relating to continuing operations, from 31.0% in the first quarter of 2004 to 32.3% in the first quarter of 2005, resulted in approximately \$0.5 million in higher income tax expense for the first quarter of 2005.
-This is more fully discussed under Part I, Item 1, Footnote L labeled "Income Taxes."
+- o Strong worldwide economic activity, including increased steel production during the first half of 2005 which leveled off during the second quarter, benefited the Company's Mill Services Segment and resulted in strong demand for the Company's products and services.
+This included international demand for railway track maintenance services and equipment; access equipment sales and rentals especially in the U.S., Middle East and Europe; cryogenics equipment; industrial cylinders; industrial grating products; roofing granules and abrasives; and air-cooled heat exchangers. - o The effective income tax rate relating to continuing operations increased from 31.0% in the second quarter and first half of 2004 to 31.9% and 32.1% in the second quarter and first half of 2005, respectively.
+This resulted in approximately \$0.6 million and \$1.1 million in higher income tax expense for the second quarter and first half of 2005, respectively.
+This is more fully discussed under Part I, Item 1, Footnote L, labeled "Income Taxes."